 Where can I sell my CPU and GPU?

-You can sell your CPU and GPU on platforms like eBay, Craigslist, or specialized tech marketplaces like OfferUp and Facebook Marketplace.
-Ensure you accurately describe their condition.
+You can sell your CPU and GPU on platforms like online marketplaces, local classifieds, or specialized tech communities.
+Always describe the condition accurately to avoid issues.

 Do I need to do anything before selling the CPU?